stablekernel/aqueduct/source/docs/http/index.md

 You create a subclass of `ApplicationChannel` to configure controllers used by your application.
 This subclass also initializes any services your application will use to fulfill requests, like database connections or third party API connections.
 Most often, you use a `Router` controller at the entry point of your application channel to modularize your application logic.

 Your application may have many configurable options.
 This configuration is handled in your application channel.
-Configuration file management is provided by application-specific `ConfigurationItem` subclasses that add type and name safety to your configuration files.
+Configuration file management is provided by application-specific `Configuration` subclasses that add type and name safety to your configuration files.

 Your application is run by using the `aqueduct serve` command or the `bin/main.dart` script.
 In either case, your application starts by creating multiple, memory-isolated threads that replicate your `ApplicationChannel`.